NASA-Openscapes/2021-Cloud-Hackathon/logistics/github-workflows.md

 ## Daily Setup

+The daily setup has 2 steps: get the latest into your forked copy of the repo, then get the latest of your fork into your JupyterHub.

 If you have any conflicts with the following steps, you will likely need to commit your work, or clear your work if you don't want to keep anything you've done.
-See below for [Git update, revert, etc](#git-update-revert-etc)
+See below for [daily setup troubleshooting](#daily-setup-troubleshooting) as well as [Git update, revert, etc](#git-update-revert-etc).

-#### GitHub: Get the latest

-This has 2 steps:
+### GitHub: Update your fork

-1. From github.com: Update your forked repo from main by clicking "fetch and merge""
+1. **From github.com Fetch and merge**: Update your forked repo from main by clicking "Fetch upstream" beneath the big green code button, and then the green "Fetch and merge" button.
+You may have to refresh the page to see any recent activity.

 ![](images/github-fetch-and-merge.png)

+### JupyterHub: Pull updates

 2. From the terminal in Jupyterhub: `git pull`